Guide To Traveling To Uttarakhand Pradesh During Covid

-Auli is one of the handful places in all of India where you can actually go skiing.
+Auli is among the handful of places in India where you can actually go skiing.
 Since skiing is not a very popular sport in India, Auli is not a crowded place, making it an ideal place for some social distancing approved travel.

-If you are unfamiliar with skiing, there are courses you can take over the period of a few days, to learn skiing before braving the slope yourself.
+If you are unfamiliar with skiing, there are courses you can take over a period of a few days to learn skiing before braving the slope yourself.
 Don’t forget to carry plenty of thermals.
 The temperatures can drop down to up to -15°C.

 Jim Corbett National Park

 Jim Corbett is one of the largest national parks in India.
 It is also the country’s premier tiger reserve.
-Jim Corbett was closed during lockdown, but the park is seeking to open its doors to the public very soon.
 You will have to call and confirm whether the park has started allowing entry to the general public.

-While Jim Corbett is usually a popular place for tourists, the remote location and the inherent requirement of the safari being for a small group, makes it a good destination for distancing friendly travel.
+While Jim Corbett is usually a popular place for tourists, the remote location and the inherent requirement of the safari being for a small group makes it a good destination for social distancing-friendly travel.

 A trip to Jim Corbett will allow you to actually get away from the urban life and enjoy the forest greenery for a while.
 Your guides will make sure to take you to areas that are frequented by animals.
-You’ll probably get to see fauna like Chital deer, Barking deer, Indian Pangolin, the Himalayan Black Bear; and you might even catch sight of the elusive Apex predator itself.
+You’ll probably get to see fauna like chital deer, barking deer, Indian pangolin, the Himalayan black bear, and you might even catch sight of the elusive tigers.

-While booking the safari, please ask the guides to make sure that the group that you are travelling with is small and is adhering to social distancing norms.
+While booking the safari, please ask the guides to make sure that the group that you are traveling with is small and is adhering to social distancing norms.